-This guide discusses each CCOW element; just click the green tabs at the top of the guide to navigate.
+This guide discusses each CCOW element; just click the tabs at the top of the guide to navigate.
 This tutorial will take approximately 25 minutes to complete.

 You’ve heard of the fake news epidemic, in which made-up news pieces from satire websites, partisan sites, or simply malicious sites are widely clicked, believed, and shared.
 You might also have heard of some of these incidents:

 A guy walks into a pizza parlor and fires three shots, then goes looking for the hidden rooms that a complex internet conspiracy theory claimed were there, hiding abducted and abused children.
 Forty minutes later he surrenders to police, having found nothing.